Accession No

 Context (Other owners)

-The object was entered into the deposit register at MAA.
+The object was entered into the deposit register in 1914 at MAA.

 Event Date 18/3/1914